 Patients also suffer an increased risk of infections as the protective skin barrier is no longer intact.
 Existing treatments do not sufficiently address the patient need.
 Thus, patients are in need of an efficacious but also highly tolerable treatment, since the early stages of disease may last for many years.

 In the US alone, 15,000 patients with early stage CTCL represents a total market potential of USD 900 million.

 Medivir is developing remetinostat as a topical application for use in early stage CTCL.
 Remetinostat is a histone deacetylase (HDAC) inhibitor.
 HDAC inhibitors are approved for treatment of CTCL in late-stage patients but are not recommended for early-stage patients due to their significant side effects.
 The unique design of remetinostat enables topical application, making it active only in the skin.
 As soon as it reaches the blood stream, it is degraded, avoiding the side effects associated with other HDAC inhibitors.

-Based on the promising phase II results, Medivir has initiated discussions with the US FDA and is preparing for a phase III study in CTCL to be initiated in 2018.
 Remetinostat has been granted Orphan Drug Designation (ODD) in the US.
+The next step in development is to reach agreement with the US FDA on the design of the phase III clinical trial.
 Medivir also intends to investigate the possibility to use remetinostat in other cancers found in the skin.